 2026 Charles Parker Day: Friday 8 May

-Manchester – and now Salford – has played a defining role in the history of the creative audio feature, from the pioneering work of Olive Shapley in the 1930s through to landmark strands like Between the Ears in the present day.
-We will hear from Peter Everett, a key figure behind the innovative BBC North series Actuality and Soundtrack in the 1980s and 1990s, programmes that played an important role in the development of the modern audio feature.
+Manchester – and now Salford – has played a defining role in the history of the creative audio feature, from the pioneering work of Olive Shapley in the 1930s through to landmark strands such as Between the Ears in the present day.
+We will hear from historian Dr Kate Murphy, former Woman’s Hour producer, and from Peter Everett, a key figure behind the innovative BBC North series Actuality and Soundtrack in the 1980s and 1990s – programmes that played an important role in the development of the modern audio feature.
+We will also hear from Matthew Dodd, the BBC commissioning editor responsible for Radio 3’s Between the Ears.

 The winning features of the 2026 Charles Parker Prize for the Best Student Audio Feature will be broadcast on BBC Radio 4 as part of the New Storytellers series during the summer.
 The winners will be announced during the day.
-The day will conclude with a choice of sessions, with a masterclass designed specifically for students and a separate session tailored for other attendees.
+The day will conclude with a choice of sessions: a listening masterclass designed specifically for students, and a separate session on the discovery of new material in the Charles Parker Archive for other attendees.

 The Charles Parker Archive Trust is a charity and the conference is free to attend.
 If you are able to do so, a donation towards the running costs of the day would be greatly appreciated and can be made when booking your ticket.